Brass and Nickel-metal finishes do not look the same. But both of these metal finishes have similarities and differences.

 Both Brass and Nickel are metal finishes that can be electroplated or plated.
 They contain copper and can be made into unique and exciting looks and finishes; because of their versatility remains popular metal finishes for multiple products, including home decor and home furnishing products.

 - Brass and Nickel Differences Explained

 Brass and Nickel Similarities Explained

 Even though Brass and Nickel are two different colored metals, they have some similarities.
 Some of their similarities include:

-- Metals – They are both metals that can use used for home decor and home furnishing accessories and products.
-Brass has a warm yellow golden color, and Nickel is a silver color that can look almost like silver.
+- Metals – Brass and nickel are metals used for home decor and home furnishing accessories and products.
+Brass has a warm yellow-golden color, and Nickel is a silver color that can look almost like silver.

-- Both Contain Copper – Even though they may be different colors, both Brass and Nickel contain copper alloy, but differing amounts.
+- Both Contain Copper – Even though they may be different colors, Brass and Nickel contain copper alloy in differing amounts.
 Brass contains copper and zinc; nickel silver will contain copper, zinc, and nickel, and nickel alloy will nickel and steel.